Jatra/Dagger2NoModule/README.md

     }

 ## Modules
-  A class anootated @Module hsa methods annotated @Provides which can provide implementations of types.
+  A class annotated @Module has methods annotated @Provides which can provide implementations of types.
 By convention, @Provides methods are named with a provide prefix and module classes are named with a Module suffix, so a more conventional module would be eg